ReceiptHero/demo_hero_flutter/README.md

 # Demo Hero Flutter

 ## Description
-This repository contains a template Flutter project, with a JSON dump containing 800 receipts included.
+This repository contains a template Flutter project, with a JSON dump containing 800 receipts included (assets/receipts.json).
 Implement an application to display most important data from each receipt (price, store name, timestamp, ...) to the user.
 Also implement a summary of all the loaded receipts.

 Loading a lot of data at once can be performance expensive.
 Consider tackling this issue the way you best see fit.